Video marketing drives new and repeat business

 Beyond serving as brand messaging and awareness play, video is helping businesses globally generate leads and drive sales.
 In fact, 89% of marketers say video gives them a good return on their investment.

-Well, good news: 2020 proved that video production is easier than ever, and the proof of ROI is in the pudding.
+Our end-to-end video creation platform and those who shifted to remote work in 2020 prove that video creation is easier than ever, and the proof of ROI is in the pudding.

 Amidst a pandemic, there is no doubt video consumption continues to rise since it is the next best thing to communicating in person.
 People’s schedules have been disrupted by COVID-19, resulting in more time spent consuming video at home.

-A recent studied showed that the daily time consuming online content has doubled globally from an average of 3 hours to about 7 hours in 2020.
+A 2020 study showed that the daily time consuming online content has doubled globally from an average of 3 hours to about 7 hours in 2020.

 Video content is king for a reason.